Nanofluidic logic with mechano-ionic memristive switches

 \baselineskip22pt

 \begin{sciabstract} While most neuromorphic systems are based on nanoscale electronic devices, nature relies on ions for energy-efficient information processing.
-Therefore, finding memristive nanofluidic devices is a milestone toward realizing electrolytic computers mimicking the brain down to its basic principles of operations.
+Therefore, finding memristive nanofluidic devices is a milestone toward realizing electrolytic computers mimicking the brain down to its basic principles of operation.
 Here, we present a nanofluidic device designed for circuit scale in-memory processing that combines single-digit nanometric confinement and large entrance asymmetry.
-Our fabrication process is scalable while the device operates at the second timescale with a twenty-fold conductance ratio.
-It displays a switching threshold due to the dynamics of an extended space charge.
-The combination of these features permits assembling logic circuits composed of two interactive nanofluidic devices and an ohmic resistor.
+Our fabrication process is scalable while the device operates at the second timescale with a conductance ratio in the range 10-60. \textit{In-operando} optical microscopy unveils the origin of memory, arising from the reversible formation of liquid blisters modulating the device conductance.
+The combination of features of these mechano-ionic memristive switches permits assembling logic circuits composed of two interactive devices and an ohmic resistor.
 These results open the way to design multi-component ionic machinery, such as nanofluidic neural networks, and implementing brain-inspired ionic computations.

 \end{sciabstract}

 A fundamental difference between artificial computers and biological brains is the identity of their respective information carriers.
 Unlike computers relying on electrons and holes, living organisms deal with a wealth of different ions to process data\cite{voglis2006role}.
 Recent experiments have raised the prospect of artificially reproducing this ionic computing, showing that nanofluidic channels filled with aqueous electrolytes can store information\cite{noy2023nanofluidic,xiong2023neuromorphic,robin2023long}.
 Nanofluidics aims at understanding and harnessing the peculiar properties of ionic and molecular transport under nanometric confinement\cite{kavokine2021fluids}.
 So far, this has been achieved in different geometries such as 0D-nanopores\cite{garaj2010graphene,feng2016single}, 1D-nanotubes\cite{li2023breakdown,tunuguntla2017enhanced,secchi2016massive}, or 2D-slits\cite{radha2016molecular,esfandiar2017size,gopinadhan2019complete,emmerich2022enhanced}.
 Using these platforms to emulate biological ionic transport\cite{agre2002aquaporin,gouaux2005principles,coetzee1999molecular,ajo2015crossing,lanyi2004bacteriorhodopsin,busath1981gramicidin} has been the subject of intense research\cite{tunuguntla2017enhanced,secchi2016massive,holt2006fast,xie2018fast,xiao2019artificial,zhang2013bioinspired,xu2021anomalous,davis2020pressure}.
 A major goal for such biomimetic nanofluidics is the realization of computational operations, as nature relies on nanoscale ionic channels to perform information processing and storage at energy costs orders of magnitude lower than classical solid-state digital circuits\cite{noy2023nanofluidic,howard2012energy}.